 Rory is the Head Coach at HENCH.
-Alongside an education in both Biomedical Sciences and also Sport and Exercise Sciences, he has worked for almost a decade in the fields Strength and Conditioning and Exercise Physiology, and is a certified Nutrition Coach.
+Alongside an education in both Biomedical and also Sport and Exercise Sciences, he has worked for almost a decade in the fields Strength and Conditioning and Exercise Physiology and is a certified Nutrition Coach.

-In 2013 he won a silver medal at the WDFPF World Powerlifting Championships and between 2015-16, he became the only person in history to win the Best Overall Lifter Trophy at the All-Ireland, Northern Ireland and Irish Powerlifting Championships.
+In 2013 he won a silver medal at the WDFPF World Powerlifting Championships and between 2015-16, became the only person in history to win that Best Overall Lifter Trophy at the All-Ireland, Northern Ireland and Irish Powerlifting Championships.
 In 2017, he made the switch to competing in MMA having retired from Powerlifting as Ireland’s #1 at the time.
+He has coached numerous athletes to become champions at the regional and national level in a range of sports.

-With a diverse athletic background ranging from marathon running to strength sports and over 18 years of coaching and training experience, he is both a world-class Physical Preparation Coach and Athlete.
+With over 19 years of coaching and training experience, he has the unique experience of being both a world-class Coach and Athlete.

 The longest-serving team member, Ciaran has been the linchpin of the team since joining in 2013 as the first graduate of the HENCH Coaching Internship Programme.